shoskips/more-education-less-suffering/content/Archive/Basic explanations/Behaviour reinforcement.md

+---
+draft: true
+tags:
+share_link:
+---
+###
-### When you try to change it from the inside, it will end up changing you
+When you try to change it from the inside, it will end up changing you

 Not always the case.
 For example, [[Censorship]] is a short term solution to bigger problems